K. Chandana

-K. Chandana, PWV (K. චන්දන, died June 2008) was a soldier in the Sri Lanka Army.
+Corporal K. Chandana, PWV (K. චන්දන, died June 2008) was a soldier in the Sri Lanka Army.
 He was part of a Long Range Reconnaissance Patrol from the army's elite Special Forces Regiment, which infiltrated deep behind territory held by the Liberation Tigers of Tamil Eelam (commonly known as LTTE or Tamil Tigers) in June 2008.
 He was killed in a firefight during this operation and was posthumously awarded the Parama Weera Vibhushanaya, the country's highest military award for gallantry, for his actions which enabled the rest of his team to withdraw to safety.

 Action in June 2008

 A Lance Corporal attached to the army's 3rd Special Forces, Chandana was part of a six or eight-man Long Range Reconnaissance Patrol (LRRP) team that infiltrated into Tamil Tiger-held territory in northern Sri Lanka in June 2008.
 The team carried out a successful ambush on the A9 highway between Mankulam and Kilinochchi, approximately 30 km to 40 km deep inside enemy territory at the time, and killed two Tamil Tiger leaders.

 Having completed their mission, the team was on their way back to the army lines when they were spotted by Tamil Tiger units while crossing the Mankulam–Thunukkai road.
 They came under heavy fire, which injured one of the soldiers in the team.
 Chandana and the team leader, a Sergeant named Jayakodi, provided covering fire while the rest of the team withdrew, carrying the injured soldier.
 However, Chandana was severely injured in the firefight and was left unable to move by himself.
 He insisted that his team leader withdraw with the rest of the team lest he also would get captured or killed, and kept fighting by himself against the Tamil Tiger units which were converging on their position.

 The team later returned to find Chandana, and found that he had been killed by a shot through his chest.
 However, they soon came under attack again and had to leave his body behind, and managed to reach the government-held area after several days.